FadhilPM/tp/docs/DeveloperGuide.md

 * 2c.
 ArtHive detects that the user input is invalid.
   * 2c1.
 ArtHive returns an error message.

-    Use case resume at step 2.
+    Use case resumes at step 2.

 ---